 Since Illinois follows a fault-based system for car accidents, the moments immediately after the collision are crucial.
 The victims will need evidence proving the driver’s liability, which is freshest immediately after the crash.
 If you are in a car accident, you can prepare for your future claim by taking the following steps.

 After you receive medical attention, contact an Chicago car accident attorney.
 Do not speak with any insurance adjusters until you talk to your lawyer.
-Your attorney will evaluate your case, explain your legal options, and take the first steps to secure the compensation you deserve.
+Your Chicago personal injury attorney will evaluate your case, explain your legal options, and take the first steps to secure the compensation you deserve.